Our Editorial Methodology

 What We Cover

-Our coverage is organized into four core sections:
+Our coverage is organized into four core sections, each with its own cadence and purpose:

-• Daily News – a once-a-day snapshot of Canada’s most important stories
+• Daily News — a once-a-day snapshot of Canada's most important stories, summarized from multiple trusted sources to reduce single-outlet bias

-• Canadian Guides – practical, evergreen resources for life in Canada
+• Canadian Guides — practical, evergreen resources for life in Canada, from consumer guides to how-to explainers with Canadian pricing, availability, and context

-• Deep Dives – longer, contextual reporting on major national issues
+• Deep Dives — longer, contextual reporting on major national issues, with background and historical context

-• Government Files – plain-language breakdowns of public records, policies, and decisions
+• Government Files — plain-language breakdowns of records obtained through Access to Information and Freedom of Information requests, plus analysis of public policies and decisions

-Each section follows the same underlying standards for sourcing, verification, and clarity.
+Each section follows the same underlying standards for sourcing, verification, and clarity outlined below.

 How a Story Comes Together